ccztux/modpd/README.md

-# Installation on the monitoring engine site accepting the passive checks
+# Installation on the monitoring site which accepts the passive checks
 ## Installation of the server software (of your choice)
 ### NRDP